Nawi01/zone51_testing/README.md

 # zone51_testing
-My testing project for Python and Selenium
+My testing project for Python with Pytest and Selenium